sachin-mm/Machine-Learning/README.md

 # Machine_Learning
-This repository contains all the machine learning projects I have done so far.
+This repository contains all the machine learning projects I have done.